PAD

 Evidence

-The 2018 SBBI Yearbook has a well-known series of annual real returns for large capitalization stocks from 1926 to 2017.
-These returns are identical to those for the S&P 500 starting in the late 1950s when the S&P 500 was introduced.
 To use this series to provide a prior average as long as 40 years, the first year that can be used for a regression of these returns on their prior averages is 1966.
-The results of such regressions for the returns from 1966 to 2017 on their prior moving averages are shown in Table 3.
+The results of such regressions for the returns from 1966 to 2024 on their prior moving averages are shown in Table 11.1.
 The regression coefficients are negative and become more strongly negative as the length of the moving average increases to 30 years.
 As just noted, however, such regressions have a bias to give negative coefficients even if the returns in the series are not negative PAD, but IID.
-There is a negative bias because having a prior moving average above its own average over the sample period makes it more likely that subsequent returns in the sample period are below average and this tendency is stronger the longer is the moving average.
-On the other hand, having a prior moving average below its own average makes it more likely that subsequent returns are above average so that there is negative covariance between returns in a sample period and a prior moving average even if those returns are IID.
+There is a negative bias because having a prior moving average above its own average over the sample period makes it more likely that subsequent returns in the sample period are below average, and this tendency is stronger the longer is the moving average.
+Thus, there is a negative relation between returns in a sample period and a prior moving average even if those returns are IID.

-The negative bias can be confirmed and its size investigated by running regressions on simulated time series of returns that are IID.
-To do so, suppose that 50,000 time series of returns are simulated that are of the same length as the series of historic returns that were used to obtain the results in Table 3.
-Suppose also that these returns are IID with a normal distribution with a mean of .07 and a standard deviation of .18.
-Results from these regressions are shown in the two columns on the right of Table 3.
-The chances that the regression coefficients are negative increase from .74 for a 10 year average to .87 for a 40 year average.
+The chances that the regression coefficients are negative increase from .72 for a 10 year average to .87 for a 40 year average.
 The column on the far right shows that regression coefficients as negative as those obtained for the historic returns with shorter averages could easily be due to chance if the underlying returns are IID.
-Coefficients as negative as those obtained for the longer averages, however, are less likely to be due to chance.
-In particular, the coefficient for the 30 year average has only a .035 chance of occurring if the returns are IID, which is less than the .05 chance often used for establishing significance.
+Coefficients as negative as those obtained for averages of 25 or 30 years, however, are less likely to be due to chance.
+In particular, the coefficient for the 30 year average has only a .025 chance of occurring if the returns are IID, which is less than the .05 chance often used for establishing significance.
 Perhaps, however, the coefficient for the 30 year average is unlikely because the underlying stock returns have a different mean or standard deviation than assumed for the IID returns.
-When the mean or standard deviation is varied by .02, however, virtually the same results are obtained as in the two columns on the right of Table 3.
-It is of interest to note, but not necessarily of much consequence, that the lowest and highest 30 year averages over 1966 to 2017 occurred just prior to the unusually strong bull market of 1995/99, and the unusually severe bear market of 1973/74.(1)
+When the mean or standard deviation is varied by .02, however, virtually the same results are obtained as in the two columns on the right of Table 11.1.
+It is of interest, but not necessarily of much consequence, that the lowest and highest 30 year averages over 1966 to 2024 occurred just prior to the unusually strong bull market of 1995/99, and the unusually severe bear market of 1973/74 as discussed in a note.

 Results